unfinishedideas/watch-next/README.md

 They can leave reviews, comments and share lists publicly or privately.

-## To Run
+## Setup and Running (FrontEnd)

-- clone the repo: `git clone git@github.com:unfinishedideas/watch-next.git`
+- clone the repo if not already cloned: `git clone git@github.com:unfinishedideas/watch-next.git`
-- navigate to the directory with a shell and run `npm i` to install packages
+- navigate to the frontend directory `./frontend` with a shell and run `npm i` to install packages
-- run with `npm run dev`
+- start with `npm run dev`

+## Setup and Running (Backend)

+- clone the repo if not already cloned: `git clone git@github.com:unfinishedideas/watch-next.git`
+- navigate to the backend directory `./backend` with a shell
+- build and run the backend with `dotnet run`

 ## Technology

 - React + Vite
 - Typescript + SWC
+- ASP.NET Core / C# (for minimal api)

 ## Created by Peter Wells